Photo: Colm Hogan

 ✔Log in to create a list

 First-come basis: Just turn up and look out for Open House Dublin volunteers.
-Tours will be run on the hour at 2pm, 3pm and 4pm and will conclude with a short musical performance by RIAM students.
+Last tour at 4pm.

 Designed by: Nicholas Tench